Impacts of Aggregation on Model Diversity and Consumer Utility: Related work

-\paragraph{Non-monotonicity in aggregation:} In Section \ref{sec:helpuser} we demonstrate a \enquote{non-monotonicity} result: increasing the value of a model could \emph{decrease} consumer welfare.
+\ifarxiv \textbf{Non-monotonicity in aggregation:} In Section \ref{sec:helpuser} we demonstrate a \enquote{non-monotonicity} result: increasing the value of a model could \emph{decrease} consumer welfare.
 Related non-monotonicities have been studied in other settings.
 For example, one close connection is in auctions, where results have shown that adding in more bidders could \emph{decrease} revenue (e.g. \citep{rastegari2011revenue}).
 While this phenomenon is very closely related, the types of aggregation mechanisms and objectives differ between our settings and auctions.
 Related non-monotonicities also occur in social choices, such as settings where it could be the case that \emph{more} votes for a candidate could cause her to go from winning a race to losing (e.g. \citep{lepelley2018monotonicity}).
 This could reflect violations of Pareto efficiency or the unanimity principle, which would declare that more support for an option should not \emph{reduce} its property of winning.
+One close connection is \cite{small1981applied}, which shows that consumer welfare is monotone with a different utility model where users derive utility according to the value plus the additive $\epsilon$ noise: however, in our setting, we argue that it makes more sense to use the noise terms $\epsilon_i$ to model decision errors, rather than true variation in quality that a user perfectly responds to.
 Our results differ from most voting settings in that we assume there is some true value over candidates (here, model responses) and we are studying the \enquote{expected value} of the election, while most voting mechanisms are candidate-neutral and focus on the probability of individual candidates being selected.

+We note that our \enquote{monotonicity} condition is \emph{not} the same as \enquote{regularity} (e.g. \cite{cerreia2019deliberately, caliari2025luce}), a different property often studied in relation to choice models.
+Regularity is defined as saying that the probability of an item being picked only stays constant or decreases as more items are added (we refer to this property as \enquote{substitutability}, in Definition \ref{def:substitutability}).
+A choice function could exhibit monotonicity or regularity, or neither, or both: regularity is a property of the probability of an item being picked (given other items added to the set), and monotonicity is a property of the value that the choice function gives the user (as items in the set increase in value). \else \fi